 * Decide where you would like me to sing within your ceremony room.
 Sometimes couples want me at the front but sometimes its easier for me to be at the back of the ceremony room.
 If I am working with other musicians, being at the front may be even more difficult, depending on how the room is set up.

 * Who is leading your ceremony?
 Minister, Priest, Celebrant?
 Make sure you communicate with them what I will be doing in the ceremony - I am also happy to in touch with them and answer any questions.
-Also if you are just wanting part of a song I am happy to co-ordinate with them so I can fade it out nicely (whether its a backing track or live musicians) and not so quick that it sounds bad!
-This is especially important in terms of the Processional - As you come down the aisle, as the aisle in a venue could be very small.
+Also if you are just wanting part of a song I am happy to co-ordinate with them so I can fade it out tastefully (whether its a backing track or live musicians) This is especially important in terms of the Processional - As you come down the aisle, as the aisle in a venue could be very small.
 My recommendation would always be to let the song play a bit before anyone enters - its nice to let everyone hear a bit of the song and set the scene before you appear!

 At a Church of Scotland ceremony it would be similar but you may also want me to lead a hymn or two.
 This has become a huge part of the role I perform at ceremonies as some of the congregation may only come to the church for your wedding and may be unfamiliar with your hymns - even if you choose ones you know from school - so I am there to provide a confident lead from the front so its one less thing for you to worry about!
 One of the worst things is just hearing mumbling as people are not sure what they are doing, especially if there is more than one hymn!